Supreme Court of India: Right to Information

-In the year 2010, the Supreme Court filed an appeal before itself challenging the judgement of the Delhi high court holding that the office of the chief justice of India came under the ambit of the RTI Act and was liable to reveal information under it.
-On 13 November 2019, the chief justice of India's office was brought under RTI Act by a majority judgement.
+The Right to Information (RTI) Act, 2005 is an act of the parliament which set the rules and procedures regarding citizens' right to access information.
+In 2010, the Supreme Court filed an appeal before itself challenging the judgement of the Delhi High Court which held that the office of the chief justice of India came under the ambit of the RTI act and was liable to reveal information under it.
+On 13 November 2019, in a majority judgement of the Supreme Court, the office of the chief justice and governors of the states were brought under the purview of the act.